rivosinc/JumpStart/docs/reference_manual.md

 Machine, Supervisor and User mode cannot share code so the code for different modes have to be placed in different linker sections.
 The [`linker_script_section`](#linker_script_section) in the [`mappings`](#mappings) diag attribute should be used by the diag to place the code for different modes in different sections.

-Jumpstart provides a set of basic API functions that the diag can use.
+JumpStart provides a set of basic API functions that the diag can use.
 Details [HERE](#jumpstart-apis).

 The diag exits by returning from `main()` with a `DIAG_PASSED` or `DIAG_FAILED` return code.
 Alternatively, the diag can call `jumpstart_machine_fail()` or `jumpstart_supervisor_fail()` functions if a clean return from `main()` is not possible.
-On return from the diag, Jumpstart will exit the simulation with the appropriate exit code and exit sequence for the simulation environment.
+On return from the diag, JumpStart will exit the simulation with the appropriate exit code and exit sequence for the simulation environment.

 **Diags are expected to follow the [RISC-V ABI Calling Convention](https://github.com/riscv-non-isa/riscv-elf-psabi-doc/blob/master/riscv-cc.adoc).**

-**The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for jumpstart purposes and should not be used in diags.** TP is used to point to a per hart attributes structure and GP is used as a temporary in jumpstart routines.
+**The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for JumpStart purposes and should not be used in diags.** TP is used to point to a per hart attributes structure and GP is used as a temporary in JumpStart routines.

 ## Diag Attributes